What is Ethical Hunting?

 It Controls Wildlife Populations

 Hunting can control wildlife populations.
-For instance, overpopulation of deer can cause damage to the environment.
+For instance, the overpopulation of deer can cause damage to the environment.
 These animals can eat more than 700 different plant species.
-Also, they can more into communities and suburban areas and can cause damage to properties.
+Also, they can get more into communities and suburban areas and can cause damage to properties.
 Moreover, they can cause road accidents, especially during the night.
 Hunting can control the population of wildlife.

 It Provides a Method of Survival

 There are still many people who depend on hunting to put foods into their tables.
 The good thing is that no part of the animal goes to waste in such cultures.
 They can turn to hide into blankets or clothing and even use antlers as tools.